 Charged Student refers to the person who has received correspondence from the office of Student Conduct and Community Standards stating that there are alleged violations of the student code of conduct pending from the student's alleged conduct.
+Complainant refers to an individual who has reported being or is alleged to be subjected to conduct that could constitute covered sexual misconduct as defined under the Sexual Misconduct (Title IX) Policy.

-Conduct Conference is a meeting for the student to learn about his/her rights in the Conduct Process; review the Referral and any other applicable information related to the violation/s.
+Conduct Conference is a meeting for the student to learn about his/her/their rights in the Conduct Process; review the Referral and any other applicable information related to the violation/s.
 In this meeting, the student may enter into a Mutual Resolution accepting responsibility or request a Formal Hearing.